billdami/billdami.github.io/README.md

 # Personal Portfolio
-This repository contains all the data for my (future) personal website, billdami.com.
+This repository contains all the data for my personal website, [billdami.com](http://billdami.com).
 It is built with [Jekyll](http://jekyllrb.com/), an open source static site generator.

 # License
 The following directories and their contents are copyright Bill Dami.
 You may not reuse anything therein without my permission: